 Dr. Kirath Sidhu

 Dr. Harkirath Singh Harbans Singh — known as Dr. Kirath Sidhu — is a registered Occupational Health Doctor in Malaysia.
 He runs the Doctor-Led Quit Stack, a 4-week structured corporate quit programme, and the 1:1 quit coaching practice referenced throughout this site.
-Affiliated with ASP Medical Group and HRDC-certified.
+Affiliated with ASP Medical Group and HRDC-accredited.

 More about Dr. Kirath →